jestnot/dnd-notes/content_private/Plotlines/Plotline v.1.md

 ## Arc 1.2: Learn
 ### Goals
 - Incorporate one of the PCs (not [[Athtoc Xarcrath]])'s backstories with some reason to visit [[content/World of Kyrka/Places/The Three Nations/Nation - Pinntorp/Pinn Places/Ypperlig]]
-- Experience the post-[[Nackanas-Pinntorp War]] turmoil from the Pinntorper perspective
+- Experience the post-[[content/History of Kyrka/Nackanas-Pinntorp War]] turmoil from the Pinntorper perspective
 	- Understand why Pinntorpers would be persuaded to follow [[content/World of Kyrka/Places/The Three Nations/Nation - Pinntorp/Pinn Government/Board Members/Olov Drageri]] and the "traditionalist" party on [[content/World of Kyrka/Places/The Three Nations/Nation - Pinntorp/Pinn Government/The Board]]
 	- Understand why Pinntorpers would agree to [[content/World of Kyrka/Places/The Three Nations/Nation - Pinntorp/Pinn Government/Board Members/Olov Drageri]]'s proposal to acquire more Nackanian land
 - [[The Long Sight]] and [[The Golden Scales]] are keeping an eye on the PCs